I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfusb/nf-wudfusb-iwdfusbtargetpipe-isinendpoint.md

 <p><b>IsInEndPoint</b> returns a BOOL value that indicates whether the USB pipe is an IN pipe. <b>TRUE</b> indicates the pipe is an IN pipe. <b>FALSE</b> indicates the pipe is not an IN pipe.</p>

 ## -remarks
-<p>If the USB pipe is an IN pipe, a UMDF driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559233">IWDFIoTarget::FormatRequestForRead</a> method to format a read request.
+<p>If the USB pipe is an IN pipe, a UMDF driver can call the <a href="wdf.iwdfiotarget_formatrequestforread">IWDFIoTarget::FormatRequestForRead</a> method to format a read request.
 The framework can then send the request to the USB pipe.</p>

-<p>For a code example of how to use the <b>IsInEndPoint</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560334">IWDFUsbInterface::GetNumEndPoints</a>.</p>

-<p>If the USB pipe is an IN pipe, a UMDF driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559233">IWDFIoTarget::FormatRequestForRead</a> method to format a read request.
-The framework can then send the request to the USB pipe.</p>

-<p>For a code example of how to use the <b>IsInEndPoint</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560334">IWDFUsbInterface::GetNumEndPoints</a>.</p>

-<p>If the USB pipe is an IN pipe, a UMDF driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559233">IWDFIoTarget::FormatRequestForRead</a> method to format a read request.
-The framework can then send the request to the USB pipe.</p>

-<p>For a code example of how to use the <b>IsInEndPoint</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560334">IWDFUsbInterface::GetNumEndPoints</a>.</p>

-<p>If the USB pipe is an IN pipe, a UMDF driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559233">IWDFIoTarget::FormatRequestForRead</a> method to format a read request.
-The framework can then send the request to the USB pipe.</p>

-<p>For a code example of how to use the <b>IsInEndPoint</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560334">IWDFUsbInterface::GetNumEndPoints</a>.</p>
+<p>For a code example of how to use the <b>IsInEndPoint</b> method, see <a href="wdf.iwdfusbinterface_getnumendpoints">IWDFUsbInterface::GetNumEndPoints</a>.</p>

 ## -requirements
 <table>